santisq/PSCompression/docs/en-US/Get-TarEntry.md

 Archive            6/23/2025 11:08 PM         2.00 KB file2.txt
 ```

-Lists all entries in `archive.tar`, including directories and files.
+This example lists all entries in an uncompressed tar archive (`archive.tar`).

 ### Example 2: List entries from all gzip-compressed tar archives in the current directory